AronKuebler/LSLA/README.md

 - `c_program`
 - `d_results`

-*Generally, all files have to be loaded into the folder "b_metadata".*
+*All files have to be loaded into the folder "b_metadata".*

 ---